dominodatalab/hf-modelregistry-examples/README.md

 The example notebook demonstrates how to register as well as run the models

 TBD - Running the registered model as a model api endpoint

+## Run the model invocation as a job